Hormozgan province: Hormozgan today

 Hormozgan today has 11 ports, five national airports, and three international airports.
 The province has an active agriculture sector, ranking first in Iran in lime production and second in date production.
 30% of Iran's fishery produce comes from this province.
-Three major hydro dams serve the water needs of the province — Esteghlal Dam (i.e., Minab Dam, which supplies major part of consuming water of the Bandar Abbas), Jegin Dam, and Shemil Dam.
+Three major hydro dams serve the water needs of the province – Esteghlal Dam (i.e., Minab Dam, which supplies major part of consuming water of the Bandar Abbas), Jegin Dam, and Shemil Dam.

 Germany has recently offered to build a bridge that would connect Qeshm island to the mainland, a formidable project.

 Hormozgan has two free trade zones, one in Kish, the other on Qeshm island.
 Kish Island, situated in a free-trade zone, is home of the Iranian oil bourse (one of five exchanges of its kind in the world, and the only one explicitly not trading oil and derivatives in U.S. dollars).

 Attractions

-Hormozgan has four- and five-star hotels with modern amenities.
 The Cultural Heritage Organization of Iran lists 212 sites of historical and cultural significance in the province.
 Some of the more popular attractions are: